Ethan-Harris0n/UNDP-TASLEW/README.md

 ## TASLEW: Text Analysis and Social Listening for Early Warning

 This package contains a number of methods the UNDP's Crisis Risk and Early Warning team uses to extract, transform, and analyze text data for Early Warning purposes.
+See example notebook in the test folder for example implementations of some methods.

 ## The following repos provided information and/or source code for many of the functions contained in this package